Where Did My IQ Points Go?

 5. Practice a mindfulness exercise.
 Focus on your breathing or really stay focused on what you are doing in the moment.
 Feel your body in space as you sit or move.
 Meditation, yoga, walking or a massage are ways to allow the prefrontal cortex to recharge gain your IQ points back.

-Read the next blog for how you can lose IQ points with Anger Outbursts.
+Read the next post for how you can lose IQ points with anger outbursts.